-This site is devoted to all things relating to the railways of North
+This site is devoted to all things relating to the railways

-and the branch lines to Blaenau
+Bangor and Holyhead, and the branch lines to Blaenau

 Coast.
 Local heritage railways are also within our remit.

 The site is purely a hobby, and has no connection to any

 rail company; we cannot be responsible for any travel

 Notes about contributions

-publication everything received, nor will we always have time
+publication everything received, nor will I always have time

-This is not primarily a photo gallery site, and preference will be
+This is not primarily a photo gallery site, and preference

-interesting articles.
+those accompanying interesting articles.
 You are

 such as the Holyhead - Cardiff train, Class 197s, etc; they

 positions, including platform ramps, will not be